 6. I am already part of the Oxford University Innovation Incubator Process.
 Can I apply to the IT Innovation Challenges?

 Yes.
 However we cannot give funding to you if you have become an Incorporated Company or will do so during the course of the project.
-In addition the IT Innovation Challenges are aimed at giving a start for projects with no other source of support so if you are already in the Incubation process then your project proposal will have to be very strong and show clear demonstrable benefits for the University.
+In addition, the IT Innovation Challenges aim to give a start for projects with no other source of support so if you are already in the Incubation process then your project proposal will have to be very strong and show clear demonstrable benefits for the University.

 Yes, you can submit as many ideas as you like, but each idea should be innovative and different to any others submitted.

 Yes.
-Any member of the University go to the Oxford Ideas site and comment on existing ideas, make suggestions, and volunteer to assist or be part of a team.
+Any member of the University can go to the Oxford Ideas site and comment on existing ideas, make suggestions, and volunteer to assist or be part of a team.

 Yes, do submit your idea and invite others to take part.
-Note that unless there is a clear project leader by the end of the open discussions the project cannot proceed to the next stage.
+Note however that unless there is a clear project leader by the end of the idea submission stage the project cannot proceed to the next stage.

 Each call will also have an ‘open’ category where you can submit any idea for a digital project you feel will be of benefit to the wider University, but our focus in terms of funding will be mainly on those that address the key challenges.

-Staff: Staff projects should start as soon as possible once funding has been confirmed and run for no longer than 12 months.
-Please note – there are no staff challenges in 2016/17, (more details)
+Staff challenge: Staff projects should start as soon as possible once funding has been confirmed and run for no longer than 12 months.

-If your idea is shortlisted to progress to the next stage you will be asked to write a project proposal.
-A simple form is used to help you develop your plan and think about the details of the project.
-We will offer to meet with you at the beginning of this stage to answer any questions you might have.
+If your idea is shortlisted to progress from the idea submission stage you will be asked to write a project proposal.
+A simple template form is used to help you develop your plan and think about the details of the project.
+The IT Innovation Challenges team are happy to meet with you at the beginning of the project proposal stage to answer any questions you might have.
 Students applying to the Summer of Innovation will be supported by our in-house developers to define the technical aspects of their proposed project.